Dallas-Fort Worth: Lead Latest Planning Activities

 Lead Open House in Frisco

-Representatives from the United States Environmental Protection Agency (EPA), the Texas Commission on Environmental Quality (TCEQ), and the Texas Department of State Health Services will be available to answer questions and talk to Frisco residents about the environmental concerns regarding the Exide battery recycling facility in the community of Frisco.
-Come talk to regulators about air quality measurements, waste and air permitting issues, soil and water impacts, possible health effects, and air quality plans.
-The open house will be held from 4:00 to 8:00 p.m. on Monday, May 21, 2012, at the training room at the Frisco Police Headquarters building located at 7200 Stonebrook Parkway.
+Representatives from the U.S. Environmental Protection Agency, the TCEQ, and the Texas Department of State Health Services came to Frisco to talk with residents about environmental concerns regarding the Exide battery recycling facility.
+The state and federal regulators were available to answer questions regarding air quality measurements, waste and air permitting issues, soil and water impacts, possible health effects, and air quality plans.
+The open house was held from 4 to 8 p.m. on Monday, May 21, 2012, at the training room at the Frisco Police Headquarters building, 7200 Stonebrook Parkway.

 Proposed Collin County Attainment Demonstration SIP Revision for the 2008 Lead NAAQS (2011-001-SIP-NR) and Agreed Order (2011-024-MIS-NR)